sybrew/the-seo-framework/readme.txt

 	-> Use "Output" for anythign that outputs code, and "Enable" for a feature that adjusts already outputted code?
 TODO Searchbox -> Search box

-TODO test if TSF breadcrumbs are still gone from WC products
+TODO test if TSF JSON breadcrumbs are still gone from WC products

 TODO when setting primary term in bulk edit, make sure that the post has at least 2 terms attached.
 	(why isn't this listed as a feature neither on our pricing page nor this page at all??)